5ym/paper/sample.md

     ...

-will include `title`, `author` and `description` as standard document properties and `subtitle` as a custom property when converting to docx, ODT or pptx.
+will include `title`, `author` and `description` as standard document properties and `subtitle` as a custom property when converting to pdf, ODT or pptx.

 ### Language variables